Malakai111/Magmal-Bot/README.md

 7. **Termination:** We reserve the right to terminate access to Magmal at our discretion without prior notice if we determine that there has been a violation of these Terms or for any other reason(s).

 8. **Changes to Privacy Policy and ToS:** The development team of Magmal has all the rights to change the Privacy Policy and ToS at any time, without any prior notice to any server or user.
-Individuals may request their data deletion in the [Official Support Server](https://discord.gg/u3dyNmCVfT).

 9. **Contact Information:** For any inquiries or concerns regarding these Terms or Magmal, you can contact us by joining the [Official Support Server](https://discord.gg/u3dyNmCVfT) or sending a direct message to [malakaii11](https://discord.com/users/724772394748870718) on discord.